douglaskom/credit_card_offer_acceptance_project/README.md

-# credit_card_offer_acceptance_project
-Build and deploy a machine learning model that will predict whether a customer will accept a credit card offer.
+Our project deals with a marketing problem in the banking field, which is knowing which customers to target to offer a given banking product.
+The specific case of credit cards will be the subject that we will analyze today, with the aim of identifying bank customers likely to accept a credit card offer.
+To answer this problem, we decided to create an algorithm which will allow us to predict the customers corresponding to this offer and likely to accept it.